davidjguru/davidjguru.github.io/_posts/2020-11-10-Playing-with-PHP-8-Performance.md

 ## 2- Environment

-This is the summary of my test environment and the sum of hardware and software virtualization I'm performing:
+This is the summary of my test environment and the sum of hardware and software virtualization that I'm performing:

 ```bash